Shashin99/Employee-CRUD/README.md

 # Employee-CRUD
+Mobile Application Development (MAD) <br/>
-MAD - A simple CRUD implementation using Kotlin and Firebase based on Android Studio
+- A simple CRUD implementation using Kotlin and Firebase based on Android Studio <br>

-This is the Simple CRUD operation (Create , Retrieve, Update, Delete) Using Android Studio ,
+- This is the Simple CRUD operation (Create , Retrieve, Update, Delete) Using Android Studio , <br>
-Database - Firebase,
+Database - Firebase, <br>
 Language - Kotlin

 implemented by